6 Best Daily Planner Apps in 2026 (Tested and Compared)

 Where it falls short:

 • Reliability concerns.
 Data loss after updates is a recurring theme across years of App Store reviews.
-For a daily planner that you depend on every morning, trust matters, and this pattern undermines it.
+One user reported losing three months of tasks after an iOS update.
+For a daily planner you depend on every morning, that pattern is hard to overlook.

 • Free tier is restrictive.
 No recurring tasks on the free plan.
 You cannot plan beyond 7 days ahead.
-For daily planning, recurring tasks are a basic need.
+For daily planning, recurring tasks are not a premium feature.
+They are the point.

 Pricing: Free (basic tasks, daily planner, calendar sync).
 Premium: $4.99/month billed annually ($59.88/year).
 Family: $8.33/month for 4 members.
 Premium adds recurring tasks, location reminders, AI features, and color tags.